typedb/typedb-docs/10-query/01-match-clause.md

 We soon learn [how to target attributes of a specific value](#match-instances-of-an-attribute).

 #### Leave the relation instance unassigned
 Assigning a relation to a variable is optional.
 We may only be interested in the roleplayers of a certain relation.
-In such case, we would write the above match clause like so:
+In such a case, we would write the above match clause like so:

 <div class="tabs dark">